Calculate your Net Promoter Score instantly with our free NPS calculator. Measure customer loyalty, interpret results, and boost satisfaction.

 The more responses you get (or the larger your random sample), the smaller your margin of error will be, and the more confidence you will have in sample results that are reliable and representative.

-Researchers should thus aim for a lower margin of error because it denotes higher confidence in a survey results’ accuracy, which debilitates descriptive and qualitative research.
+Researchers often aim for a lower margin of error because it increases precision and strengthens quantitative conclusions.

 There will always be the presence of uncertainty and imprecision since a sampling pool (your survey respondents) represents a larger population, while survey samples represent a chunk of your target population.